-Several pieces of the REALTOR®-supported homeowners association reform laws passed by the Texas Legislature in 2021 take effect today, September 1.
-These changes bring more balance between the rights of property owners and their associations.
+Several new REALTOR®-supported homeowners association reform laws took effect September 1.
+These changes will bring more balance between the rights of property owners and their property owners’ associations.

 The 87th Texas Legislature passed these changes as Senate Bill 1588, which was authored by Sen. Bryan Hughes and Rep. Chris Turner.

-- HOAs that have at least 60 lots or a contract with a management company are required to make a current version of dedicatory documents available on a website maintained by the HOA or management company.
+- HOAs that have at least 60 lots or have contracted with a management company are required to make a current version of dedicatory documents available on a website maintained by the HOA or management company.

-- All HOAs are required to file dedicatory instruments with the county and provide certain contact information on all dedicatory instruments and management certificates.
+- All HOAs are required to file dedicatory instruments with the county (counties) and provide certain contact information on all dedicatory instruments and management certificates.

 - Property owners have new protections from negative credit reporting when a fine or fee is in dispute, and HOAs are required to give a detailed report of charges and offer a payment plan before reporting delinquencies.

-- The legislation prevents some conflicts of interest within HOA architectural review boards.
+- New laws improve some conflicts of interest within HOA architectural review boards.

 - HOAs are required to solicit bids for contracts for services over $50,000.